Introduction to Gold Prospecting in Arizona

 4. Hassayampa River, Wickenburg

 The Hassayampa River (which aptly means “upside-down river” in Apache because it flows underground for much of its course) has been producing gold since the 1860s.
-The river bed is wide and sandy, perfect for sluicing operations when water is flowing.
+The river bed is wide and sandy, perfect for sluicing operations when water is flowing and for dry-washing when it’s not.

 - Accessibility: Good, with multiple public access points